Weltraumschaf/JUberblog/src/site/markdown/architecture.md

 web servers document root.
 So that's all.
 Nearly.

 What about  versioning?
 No database  at all?
 No, no  database.
-In my  opinion it make no  sense to structure unrelational  data like documents into  a relational database scheme.
+In my  opinion it make no sense to structure non-relational  data like documents into a relational database scheme.
 Especially if  I have to reassemble it from  the tables back to a document on  each page request.
 Then  adding caching and such.
 Why not saving documents as is: A document.
 In a file.